dravyanshsharma/adversarial-contrastive/README.md

 # Experimental supplement to [An Analysis of Robustness of Non-Lipschitz Networks](https://arxiv.org/abs/2010.06154)

-Code used in the experiments in JMLR 2023 paper "An Analysis of Robustness of Non-Lipschitz Networks" by Nina Balcan (CMU), Avrim Blum (TTIC), Dravyansh Sharma (CMU), and Hongyang Zhang (U Waterloo), authors ordered alphabetically.
+Code used in the experiments in JMLR 2023 paper "An Analysis of Robustness of Non-Lipschitz Networks" by Nina Balcan (CMU), Avrim Blum (TTIC), Dravyansh Sharma (CMU), and Hongyang Zhang (U Waterloo), authors ordered alphabetically by last name.

 ## Pre-requisites